-The Connecticut College Arboretum is open to the public every day of the year from dawn to dusk.
+The Connecticut College Arboretum is open to the public every day of the year from sunrise to sunset.
 (There is no fee for admission though memberships and donations are encouraged.)

 A self- guided tour brochure may be found on the sign board inside the main entrance to the Native Plant Collection on Williams Street and the Caroline Black Garden on Mohegan Avenue/Rt.
 32.